qxf2/qxf2-page-object-model/Readme.md

 c) If you do not have it already, get pip (NOTE: Most recent Python distributions come with pip)

-d) pip3 install -r requirements.txt to install dependencies
+d) pip install -r requirements.txt to install dependencies

 If you ran into some problems on step (d), please report them as an issue or email Arun(mak@qxf2.com).